 Getting Around Gibraltar

 There are various methods for getting around Gibraltar during a visit, with the most popular (and budget-friendly) being by foot.
-As the peninsula is only a few square miles, it’s easy to get from edge to edge by walking.
+Since the peninsula is only a few square miles, it’s easy to get from edge to edge by walking.

-Of course, there are other methods like taxis, buses, and bikes that you can rent.
-If you’re comfortable driving in different locations, you can try a rental car.
+If you're comfortable driving in different locations, you can also try a rental car.
 For those who want to avoid a two-hour hike to the famous Rock, you can walk or ride to the cable car station for a ride to the top for stunning views from the lookout.
+With plenty of transportation options, it's quite easy to explore Gibraltar.

 By Boat